MARATHON OF INTIMACIES

 Dancing- often alone in a studio or elsewhere sometimes seems a refuge, an escape from life.

-Yet is also a way to become wholly cellular, including the real as well as the imaginary.
+Yet it is also a way to become wholly cellular, including the real, as well as the imaginary.

 Perceptual actions germinate in a bed of thoughts and feelings foraged from life.